Ladsgroup/reference-island/README.md

 ### Installing composer dependencies

-To run the phpunit tests locally, run the following command from the `wikidata_game` directory:
+To install the project's dependencies, run the following command from the `wikidata_game` directory:

 ```bash
 php bin/composer install